top of page

 Green_Gaussian.jpg

 This section of the course website is dedicated to the bonuses available to the members of the honours program.
-Bonus points you accumulate through these assignments will be added additively to the grade of the final exam provided that you score at least 70 on the final.
-At most 20 bonus points can be accumulated.
+Bonus points you accumulate through these assignments will be added additively to the grade of the final exam (post factor in case there is one granted) and according to the following rules

 On all bonuses you can work in groups of at most 4 students.